apache/accumulo-website/_docs-4/getting-started/design.md

 As data is deleted from a table, tablets may shrink.
 Over time this can lead to small or empty tablets.
 To deal with this, the [merging of tablets][merging] was introduced in Accumulo 1.4.
+Accumulo 4.0 introduces [automatic merging][merging2] of tablets to optionally automate merging of tablets based on configurable thresholds.

 ## Fault-Tolerance